Smart Lock Service

 What about a non-decimal keypad?
 How to configure the multi-digit password function?

-• PWD_NUM: The number of digits on the keypad, defaulting 10 (0 to 9).
+• PWD_NUM: The number of digits on the keypad, defaulting to 10 (0 to 9).
 If a keypad only has 4 to 9 consecutive digits, the MCU can use this field to configure the keypad.
 PWD_BEGIN_NUM is used to set the starting digit, which can be 0 or 1.

 The valid values of PWD_NUM range from 0x04 to 0x09.
 Invalid values will apply the default setting of 10 digits.

-• PWD_BEGIN_NUM: the starting digit, which can be 0 or 1.
+• PWD_BEGIN_NUM: The starting digit, which can be 0 or 1.
 If the keypad starts from 0, set it to 0x00.
 If the keypad starts from 1, set it to 0x01.

 The valid values of PWD_BEGIN_NUM are 0x00 and 0x01.
 Invalid values will apply the default 0x00.